-- 3.12 An insurer's business plan must include the matters enumerated below relating to the alignment of institutional culture with the objects of the Act. - 3.13 A definition of the insurer's target institutional culture. - 3.14 A detailed plan of the steps to be taken to maintain or, if necessary, create an institutional culture understood by insurer senior managers and employees that: - (a) meets the objects of the Act - (b) meets the Authority's Customer Service Conduct Principles below: - be easy to engage and efficient - act fairly, with empathy and respect
+- 3.10 An insurer's business plan must include the matters enumerated in this section relating to the alignment of institutional culture with the objects of the Act. - 3.11 A definition of the insurer's target institutional culture. - 3.12 A detailed plan of the steps to be taken: - (a) to maintain or, if necessary, create an institutional culture directed to: - openness and transparency in dealings with the Authority - openness in the exchange of views, challenge and debate internally in relation to matters of management, regulatory compliance, claims handling and customer service - adaptability to changing regulatory, commercial and policyholder demands - prioritisation of customer service and outcomes, including the early resolution of motor accident claims and the quick, cost-effective and just resolution of disputes - appropriate and balanced incentive structures, remuneration and performance metrics - the understanding by the insurer's senior managers, and the insurer's employees generally, of the insurer's values and how they are applied in practice - (b) to embed, monitor and (where appropriate) effect changes to the insurer's institutional culture as it relates to each of the matters outlined in the above clause. - 3.13 Details of: - (a) arrangements for conducting an annual employee engagement survey - (b) processes for assessing the results of employee engagement surveys. - 3.14 Details of the: - (a) mechanisms established for personnel to elevate and report concerns about practices within the insurer, even when not making any specific allegation of wrongdoing - (b) processes for assessing such reports and identifying and addressing any unsatisfactory practices. - 3.15 Details of: - (a) key performance indicators that apply to personnel engaged in the insurer's third-party insurance business (including claims handling, management, expenses and systems)

-- resolve customer concerns quickly, respect customers' time and be proactive - have systems in place to identify and address customer concerns - be accountable for actions and honest in interactions with customers. - 3.15 A detailed plan of the steps to be taken to embed, monitor and (where appropriate) effect changes to the insurer's institutional culture as it relates to each of the matters outlined in the above clause.
-This must include a strategy to report performance in these areas when requested by the Authority. - 3.16 Details of: - (a) arrangements for conducting an annual employee engagement survey - (b) processes for assessing the results of employee engagement surveys. - 3.17 Details of the: - (a) mechanisms established for personnel to elevate and report concerns about practices within the insurer, even when not making any specific allegation of wrongdoing - (b) processes for assessing such reports and identifying and addressing any unsatisfactory practices. - 3.18 Details of: - (a) how the key performance indicators outlined in clause 3.10 (above) applying to personnel engaged in the insurer's third-party insurance business demonstrate alignment with the target institutional culture - (b) the processes for assessment of personnel against those key performance indicators and the effectiveness of those key performance indicators to influence desired behaviours. - 3.19 Details of the processes for: - (a) annual independent assessment of the insurer's institutional culture as it relates to the matters enumerated in clause 3.14 (above) - (b) development of action items arising out of this assessment - (c) implementation of these action items. - 3.20 An explanation of the organisational structures to monitor the effectiveness of, and ensure accountability for, the arrangements, mechanisms, processes and performance metrics enumerated in clauses 3.16 to 3.18 (above).
-This must include a strategy to report performance in these areas when requested by the Authority. - 3.21 An explanation of the governance structures by which the board of directors of the insurer will form a view of the risk culture in the institution and the extent to which that culture supports the ability of the institution to operate consistently within its risk appetite, identifies any desirable changes to the risk culture and ensures the institution takes steps to address those changes.
+- (b) the processes for assessment of personnel against those key performance indicators and the effectiveness of those key performance indicators to influence desired behaviours. - 3.16 Details of the processes for: - (a) annual independent assessment of the insurer's institutional culture as it relates to the matters enumerated in clause 3.12 (above) - (b) development of action items arising out of this assessment - (c) implementation of these action items. - 3.17 An explanation of the organisational structures to monitor the effectiveness of, and ensure accountability for, the arrangements, mechanisms, processes and performance metrics enumerated in clauses 3.13 to 3.16 (above). - 3.18 An explanation of the governance structures by which the board of directors of the insurer will form a view of the risk culture in the institution and the extent to which that culture supports the ability of the institution to operate consistently within its risk appetite, identifies any desirable changes to the risk culture and ensures the institution takes steps to address those changes.